What is burnout?

 Investments in DevOps strengthen the organization's developer experience, improving daily work.
 Over the long-term, better DevOps minimize several key risk factors for developer burnout.

 To prevent burnout, teams should first embrace the principle of continuous improvement.
 Continuous improvement is a core idea in Lean methodology that advocates for incremental improvement in an organization’s performance through continuous measuring, learning, and experimentation.
-It creates a culture that measures and improves daily work, identifying potential development pains and prioritizing their fix.
+It creates a culture that measures and improves daily work, identifying potential development pains and prioritizing their fixes.

 Second, teams should create an environment that prioritizes psychological safety.
 They should provide engineers with the safety needed to experiment and learn from mistakes, instead of resorting to blame or finger pointing.
 Developers must be a part of the decision making process when it directly affects their work.